 Your second realistic goal to make for your first year is to get to know about your animals.
 Also, learn to properly raise and cull them.

 I had goals to have goats in my first year, and many people do get goats their first year.
 My husband and I had no experience with any of it, though.
-Chickens were a foreign animal to us and I was quite scared of them at first.
+Chickens were already a foreign animal to us and I was scared of them at first.
 We had 10 too many chickens, bought 10 more ducks, and 5 rabbits within our first 3 months on the homestead.
-This was a problem because we had never raised any of the animals so we had no idea what we were in for.
+It was a problem because never raised any of the animals in the past; we had no idea what we were in for.
 We had never culled an animal, either.
-It’s pretty intimidating, as a beginner, when you order 10 ducks and in 3-4 months half of those cute little ducks are supposed to be dinner.
+It’s pretty intimidating, as a beginner when you order 10 ducks and in 3-4 months half of those cute little ducks are supposed to be dinner.
 It was a little discouraging.

-My suggestion to you, and what I’m planning to do myself even 2.5 years in, is to find someone who’s raised and culled animals.
+My suggestion to you is to find someone who’s raised and culled animals.
 I’ve culled a decent amount of animals but I still have so many questions.
-I’m convinced watching some in person will answer 99% of them.
 Also, it’s always okay to have “beginner” type goals, so keep that in mind.
 You can make goals that are realistic AND beginner/intermediate whenever you want.

 GOAL #3 – Fruit Trees

 Oh man, we thought we’d have an orchard in full-throttle by the end of the first year, no doubt!
 We did get a head start as far as fruit trees go since we bought the land with fruit trees.
-Many of those trees didn’t produce out the first year because the past owner didn’t keep up the maintenance very well and, you’ll never guess, we had no idea what we were doing.
+Many of those trees didn’t produce out the first year because the past owner didn’t keep up the maintenance very well.
 Let me tell you, you can break the bank trying to start an orchard.
 Good quality fruit trees aren’t cheap.